awaltrip/game-of-life/README.md

 ### What I could have done differently

 The data structure I chose for the grid was a 2-D integer array (`int[][]`).
 I realized that I could have also used a 1-D `String[]` array.
-This may have made it simpler to handle user input and print the grids to the console.
+This may have made it simpler to handle user input and print the grids to the console, though it could have made calculating the next generation a bit more complicated.

 There were some other class structures I could imagine, such as having a `Row` class and/or a `Cell` class.